FX Leaders

 Remember: The ideal combination is low leverage and large capital on our accounts.

-For example: it would not be clever to set a short-term trade if you don’t have enough time during the day to sit in front of your screen.
+For example: it would not be clever to set a short-term trade if you have not got enough time during the day to sit in front of your screen.

 Your plan is your compass, your satellite navigation system.
 90% of online traders do not build a plan, and that, among other reasons, is why they do not succeed!
 Trading Forex is a marathon, not a sprint!

-Remember: After putting your energy into the FX LEADERS FOREX TRADING COURSE you are ready to implement, but do not be smug!
+Remember: After putting your energy into the MARKET LEADERS FOREX COURSE you are ready to implement, but do not be smug!
 Let’s try to get into it gradually.
-Whether you wish to open a USD 10,000 or USD 50,000 account, we recommend you hold your horses.
+Whether you wish to open a USD 10,000 or USD 50,000 account, we recommend you to hold your horses.
 It is not advisable to invest all your capital in a single account or to take unnecessary risks.

 Your trading plan has to include several items:

 What is hot in the Forex market and other markets, such as commodities and indices markets?
-Be tuned in to the Financial markets forums and communities.
-Read what others write, follow current hot trends in the market and be aware of less fashionable opinions.
+Be tuned to the Financial markets forums and communities.
+Read what others write, follow current hot trends in the market, and be aware of less fashionable opinions.
 Make FXLeaders.com your Forex opportunities window.

 Follow the economic news, as well as general global news.
 You have already become aware that these have a tremendous impact on currencies.

-Follow FX Leaders forex signals, which at the very least give you an experienced opinion of what traders and analysts think of a forex pair at a certain time.
+Follow forex signals, which at the very least give you an experienced opinion of what traders and analysts think of a forex pair at a certain time.

 A trading journal is good for documenting your actions, thoughts, and comments.
-We obviously do not mean “Dear diary, I woke up this morning and felt marvelous!”… You will see that in the long run you will be able to learn a lot from it!
+We do not mean “Dear diary, I woke up this morning and felt marvelous!”
+You will see that in the long run, you will be able to learn a lot from it!
 For example- which indicators worked fine for you, what events to keep a distance from, market diagnoses, your favorite currencies, statistics, where have you gone wrong, and more…

 • The strategy behind each of your executions (How and why did you act that particular way?)